bhdouglass/simply-light/config/bower_components/angular-slate/README.md

 - `title` is an optional message to show instead of "Master Key"
 - `email-placeholder` is an optional message to show instead of "Master Key Email"
 - `pin-placeholder` is an optional message to show instead of "Master Key Pin"
-- `fetch-button` is an optional message to show instead of "Fetch Keys"
+- `sync-button` is an optional message to show instead of "Sync"
 - `logged-in-text` is an optional message to show instead of "Your Master Key data has been saved."
-- `fetch-again-button` is an optional message to show instead of "Fetch Keys Again"
+- `sync-again-button` is an optional message to show instead of "Sync Keys Again"

 ## License